gravito-framework/gravito/docs/en/guide/database/query-builder.md

 # Query Builder

-Atlas provides a fluent, driver-agnostic query builder that allows you to construct complex database queries with ease.
-It supports SQL (PostgreSQL, MySQL, SQLite) and NoSQL (MongoDB) through a unified interface.
+Atlas provides a fluent, driver-agnostic query builder that allows you to easily construct complex database queries.
+It supports both SQL (PostgreSQL, MySQL, SQLite) and NoSQL (MongoDB) through a unified interface.

 ## Retrieving Results